We tend to take water for granted, especially in western society, and the benefits of water filtration are frequently overlooked.

 3. Water filtration saves lives

 Whilst you have been reading this short piece, another child has unfortunately passed away in the developing world from drinking dirty water.
 Portable water filtration systems being rolled out across developing areas are saving lives by providing cleaner, bacteria-free drinking water.

 The human brain is around 75% water and our body needs a constant supply of clean healthy water just to function properly.
 Whilst our immune system can detect and protect us against some bacterial invaders, some contaminants such as the virulent E-coli bug, can cause serious diarrhoea and intestinal infection.
 It can be found in untreated/unfiltered water containing faecal matter and in contaminated food.

 5. Water filtration to stay hydrated

 Clean water is a basic human need and is provided in the developed world via water filtration and treatment plants.
-Whilst you could probably survive for 3 – 4 weeks without food, you would probably die of dehydration after a single week without water.
+Whilst you could probably survive for 3 or 4 weeks without food, you would probably die of dehydration after a single week without water.
 With a growing population and antibiotic-resistant disease on the increase, the need for clean water with bacteria and pollutants effectively filtered out has never been so great.

 The importance of filtered drinking water

 We all need water and we need it to be healthy.
 The importance of filtering our water, whether in the UK or overseas, cannot be understated - the removal of harmful toxins, bacteria and particles is essential for the maintenance of a healthy lifestyle.
 We also need the naturally occurring minerals that water contains and which some treatments can destroy.
 This is where Doulton water filtration systems come in to their own; by removing what we don't want from our drinking water it leaves us with exactly what we need!